 How Can You Benefit From Solar?

 The only time you will benefit from solar is when your RV is disconnected from shore power.
 There is no reason to have solar on your RV if you primarily stay in full-hookup RV parks.
 If you prefer to camp in areas where there are no power hookups, then solar may be worth considering.
+If occaisional boondocking is your thing, then a portable solar panel kit may be all you need to benefit from solar and avoid a potentially costly permanent installation.

 A common misconception is that solar panels will power your RV.
 While this is not entirely false, it is a mistake to think of solar panels in that capacity.
 As I've stated the primary purpose for solar panels on an RV is to recharge your battery bank when your RV is not connected to shore power or powered by generator.